Head Boy: Arthur

 Our Year 6 children were given the opportunity to apply for the position of Head Boy, Head Girl, Deputy Head Boy and Deputy Head Girl.
-Roles that are new to Worsthorne Primary School.
 Many of our Year 6 children sent in fantastic applications that the panel were blown away by!
 The shortlisting was difficult as every child met the criteria.
 We decided to hold interviews which were done in groups so that we could see how they interacted with others, how well these listened, how they communicated and so that we could hear their ideas.
-We all know that William, Rose, Seb and Lyla will do a fantastic job!
+We all know that they will do a fantastic job!

 School Ambassadors